UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_21.md

 have a really long line of code and it’s a bit hard to read.

 How can we make this easier to understand?
-In this course, we suggest giving a new line for each verb We can do this by wrapping our code in parentheses and making a new line before each period (`.`).
+In this course, we suggest giving a new line for each verb.
+We can do this by wrapping our code in parentheses and making a new line before each period (`.`).
 It’s a good habit to indent and have the verbs lined up for additional clarity.